Show All Collapse Sep 03, 2013

 Tuesday05:30 PM - 06:15 PM

-Andrea Bertozzi (University of California, Los Angeles), Manuela Campanelli (Rochester Institute of Technology), Carla Cederbaum (Tübingen University), Alexi Hoeft (Virginia Commonwealth University), Christina Sormani (CUNY, Graduate Center), Iva Stavrov (Lewis and Clark College)
+Andrea Bertozzi (University of California, Los Angeles), Manuela Campanelli (Rochester Institute of Technology), Carla Cederbaum (Tübingen University), Alexi Hoeft (Rutgers University), Christina Sormani (CUNY, Graduate Center), Iva Stavrov (Lewis and Clark College)

 Show All Collapse Aug 22, 2013

 Andrea Bertozzi (University of California, Los Angeles)04:30 PM - 05:30 PM